What is Making it Here?

 Making it Here was comprised of a series of tours and events over the course of 2014.
 You can read full, detailed recaps of the tours offered as part of this series on the MIH Blog, or visit the Resources page of this website to read more about how and where things are made in New York City today.

 Every October, OHNY Weekend unlocks the doors of New York’s most important buildings, offering an extraordinary opportunity to experience the city and meet the people who design, build, and preserve New York.
 From historic to contemporary, residential to industrial, hundreds of sites across the five boroughs are open to visit.

-During this year’s 12th Annual OHNY Weekend, Making it Here will expand its reach to the tens of thousands of visitors who participate in the festival every year through two very special programmatic series.
+During the 12th Annual OHNY Weekend in 2014, Making it Here expanded its reach to the tens of thousands of visitors who participated in the festival through two very special programmatic series.

-On Friday, October 10, the day before OHNY Weekend officially begins, factories across the city will open their doors for special, rarely offered factory tours.
+On Friday, October 10, the day before OHNY Weekend officially began, factories across the city opened their doors for special, rarely offered factory tours.

-A variety of makerspaces around the city will open to the public during this year’s OHNY Weekend, on Saturday and Sunday, October 11-12.
+A variety of makerspaces around the city opened to the public during OHNY Weekend, on Saturday and Sunday, October 11-12.